 While USPS can seem random or unpredictable, it’s one of the most orchestrated logistics systems in the world.
 From drop to doorstep, each stage of the mail journey is designed to move your mail as efficiently, consistently, and cost-effectively as possible.
 Once you understand how it works, you can make it work harder for you.

-Direct mail timing doesn’t just determine when your mail arrives in the mailbox, it impacts how efficiently your mail moves through the USPS network from the moment it enters the system.
-Volume spikes, seasonality, and transit variables can disrupt processing flow – creating bottlenecks, inefficiencies, and delays that ripple across your entire campaign.
+Direct mail timing doesn’t just affect when mail arrives in the mailbox – it impacts how efficiently mail moves through the USPS network.
+Volume spikes, seasonality, and transit variability can all affect processing flow, creating delays across a campaign.

 You can’t control USPS efficiency, but you can control the way you approach direct mail.
 Before your next direct mail drop, take a closer look at:

-Strong campaigns don’t always stem from bigger budgets, larger volumes, or better creative.
-Sometimes the biggest gains start with a smarter delivery strategy – by understanding how entry, timing, and preparation align with USPS operations.
+Bottom line: Strong campaigns don’t come from bigger budgets or better creative.
+Sometimes the biggest gains start with a smarter delivery strategy and understanding how entry, timing, and preparation align with USPS operations.

 FAQs about USPS and direct mail strategy